eric-clayton/Connect-four/README.md

 Select number of columns and rows

-When selecting a column to place a chip the coulumns are 0 indexed.
+When selecting a column to place a chip the columns are 0 indexed.